Friday, 14th February 2025

 This category acknowledges societies and organisations that have worked tirelessly towards improving patient outcomes and have made a significant impact towards patient care.

-From changing their approach, to employing new systems in order to optimise wound care, this award is open to all people in the field of wound care who have introduced innovative approaches to an existing challenge in wound care.
+From changing their approach, to employing new systems in order to optimise wound care, this award is open to all people who have introduced innovative approaches to an existing challenge in wound care.

-The field of wound care is ever-changing, but one thing is for certain: the dedication of researchers and health professionals alike in improving patient care remains unwavering.
+The field of wound care is ever-changing, but one thing is for certain: the dedication of researchers and healthcare professionals alike in improving patient care remains unwavering.
 This award recognises excellence in clinical research that has positively impacted wound care.

 Wound care should be accessible to all those who need it, regardless of financial status.
 This award is to celebrate those who have made valuable contributions in making wound treatments accessible for everyone.